aimeos/aimeos-docs/src/frontend/jsonapi/basket-services.md

 # Add delivery/payment

-To add a service to the basket you need the "basket/service" URL from the service resource response.
+To add a service to the basket you need the "basket.service" URL from the service resource response.
 In our previous example, the URL of the first delivery option that would add this service to the basket is:

 ```
 http://localhost:8000/jsonapi/basket?id=default&related=service&relatedid=delivery